techidaily/site-win11-tips/source/_posts/error-code-0x80242016-stopping-windows-updates.md

  Therefore, cleaning out this important folder will help resolve any installation problems and allow your system to operate smoothly again.
 Here's how to do it:

-1. Open the Run command dialog box (see[how to open the Run command box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) for instructions on how to do this).
+1. Open the Run command dialog box (see [how to open the Run command box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) for instructions on how to do this).
 2. Type**cmd** and hit**Enter** to launch the Command Prompt.
 3. In the command line, type the following command and press Enter after each one:
 `net stop wuauserv